Duluth police seek public's help in identifying burglary suspect

 Jul.
 1—The Duluth Police Department is asking for the public's help in identifying the man responsible for a burglary Wednesday morning in the Observation Hill neighborhood.

-Officers responded a report of burglary at 7:34 a.m.
-Wednesday on the 1100 block of Glen Place Drive, according to a news release form the police department.
+Officers responded to a report of burglary at 7:34 a.m.
+Wednesday on the 1100 block of Glen Place Drive, according to a news release from the police department.
 A tenant reported that he had arrived home to someone in his apartment who had barricaded themselves inside.

 Police forced entry into the apartment upon arrival and found multiple destroyed items.
 The suspect had already left, the release said.
 Neighbors told police that they heard furniture being moved at approximately 3:30 a.m.
 Shortly before police arrived, neighbors reported that they saw a man leave the property, heading east.